Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 This is where Aogami Super truly shines.
 Its fine, uniform grain structure allows blacksmiths to produce an extraordinarily refined edge — thinner, keener, and what many chefs describe as feeling “alive” on the cutting board.
 When freshly sharpened, an Aogami Super blade glides through ingredients with a tactile feedback that stainless steels simply can’t match.

 SG2 gets very sharp too — sharper than most stainless steels by a wide margin.
 But side by side, experienced users consistently note that Aogami Super delivers a more refined, more “organic” cutting feel.
+The difference is subtle but real, and it’s most apparent on delicate ingredients: tomatoes, fish, and herbs.

 Edge Retention: SG2 Wins